IFR Flying in Europe

 Lightning data

 This can be obtained in two ways: weather radar, and lightning discharge detection technology called "sferics".
 Weather radar data is normally sold to commercial organisations and is thus closely controlled, but free websites showing radar images of large chunks of Europe are increasingly appearing.
 Sferics is much easier and there is a large network of home-based detectors, many connected via the internet and correlating the data.
-On my links page there is a Weather Radar/Sferics link which is a good starting point and this is the best general sferics site for all of Europe.
-The latest development on the radar scene is Meteox who I am sure have upset a lot of commercial weather resellers but this gives key flight safety information for pilots.
-Unfortunately Meteox doesn't cover all of Europe and has large gaps in its coverage which are not in any way obvious (e.g. Northern Italy).
+This is the site which has been running for some years.

 Flying